LWilsonDev/recipe-book/README.md

 # Vanlife Recipes

+Vanlife: living full-time in a (often self-built) campervan.

-This is an online campervan cookbook, providing a place for campervan enthusiasts and vanlifers to find and store recipes suitable for life on the road.
+This is an online campervan cookbook, providing a place for campervan enthusiasts and vanlifers to find and store recipes suitable for life on the road with small/limited cooking facilities.

 This web app is built using Python, Flask, and utilises MongoDB.
 Users can view all recipes by category (and by author), and they can register and login to add their own recipes.